- Studying Law at Yale

 Need to do a Self-Assessment?
 Start your Self-Assessment here.

-- ALM Legal Intelligence Online.
 [NOTE: you must be on the Yale Network or VPN to access site].
 ALM Legal Intelligence Online is an integrated database of information about the legal industry.
-Yale Law School's subscription to ALM allows students to view lists and rankings from publications like The American Lawyer, Corporate Counsel, and the National Law Journal, as well as in-depth reports on individual law firms.
-Students may also view popular firm rankings, such as the A List; AmLaw 100 and 200; Global 100; Midlevel Associate Survey; Pro Bono Survey; and Summer Associate Survey.
-For more information, please see the Online Resource Tutorial on ALM Legal Intelligence.
+Yale Law School's subscription to ALM allows students to view lists and rankings from publications like The American Lawyer, Corporate Counsel, and the National Law Journal.
+View popular firm rankings, such as the A List; AmLaw 100 and 200; Diversity Scorecard; Global 200; LGBT Scorecard; Midlevel Associate Survey; Pro Bono Survey; Summer Associate Survey; and Women Scorecard.

-- Chambers and Partners.
-The Chambers Guides include Chambers USA, Chambers Europe, Chambers UK, Chambers Global, and Chambers Asia.
+The Chambers Guides include Chambers Global, USA, UK, Europe, and more.
 These guides are searchable online and provide rankings (known as “bands”) of law firms by practice area.
 For example, select Chambers Global, location USA, and a practice area to view a list of firms prominent in that area.

-- Government Honors & Internship Handbook.
 This online Handbook contains hiring information on more than 50 federal agencies and more than 40 state and local agencies.
 It provides an alphabetical listing of organizations with detailed information about summer and entry-level hiring.
-Please contact CDO for password information.
+Contact CDO for login instructions.

-- Martindale Hubbell.
 This comprehensive database includes large and small law firms and can be used to search for YLS alumni, firms in a particular city, firms with a particular practice area, and more.
 Click on the "search tools" tab to get started.

-- PSJD.
 This database provides a comprehensive clearinghouse of more than 11,000 law-related public interest organizations around the world, as well as opportunities for lawyers and law students.
 It is free for Yale law students and alumni.
 Students register on the site and create a username and password.

-- U.S. Department of Justice.
 The best resource for information about U.S. Attorney’s Offices across the country and Department of Justice Agencies in Washington, DC.
 The site contains information about opportunities for law students, entry-level attorneys and experienced attorneys.
 Click the "Careers" tab to get started.